AutodeskGames/stingray-docs/source/interactive_help/source_access/building/build_modes.md

 # About engine build configurations

-This topic contains some information for developers about the different build configurations offered in the Stingray build system.
+This topic contains some information for developers about the different build configurations offered in the {{ProductName}} build system.

 ## Setting the build configuration